jalong21/Tumbler/README.md

 ## Step 2: Initial Endpoints
 I've created 2 endpoints
 1) POST the tumble request.
 Returns an ID for the request.
-2) GET for polling for the completion status.
+2) GET for polling for the completion status given the ID returned by the POST.

-This is supposed to happen at random time intervals to confuse prying eyes.
+The deposits are supposed to happen at random time intervals to confuse prying eyes.
 Therefore, we should spawn a future that can take a while to complete and provide a way for the client to verify once it's done.